strongdan/blog/_drafts/2017-11-29-Sortino-Ratio.md

 ---
 layout: post
-title: What is the Sortina Ratio?
+title: What is the Sortino Ratio?
 ---

 https://www.datascience.com/blog/visualize-sortino-ratio